asyrul21/reso-ui/README.md

 # Reso UI (Beta/Pre-release)

-PLEASE NOTE THAT THIS LIBRARY IS STILL UNDER DEVELOPMENT AND MAY STILL HAVE MISSING CRUCIAL INFORMATION

 Home to reusable react components to Reso Applications.

 For more information, please see our [Storybook instance](http://reso-ui-storybook.s3-website-ap-southeast-1.amazonaws.com/).